This is the multi-page printable view of this section. Click here to print.

 3. To ensure you intended to delete the agents you will need to type DELETE in the field and select Delete

-You can change the SamurAI Agent Update and Sysmon EULA selections by clicking Settings.
+You can change the Update and Sysmon EULA selections by clicking Settings from the SamurAI Endpoint Agent view.

 • Auto Managed : Auto updates of agents is enabled by default, select this option if you want the agent updates to occur automatically without any action needed on your part.